Meetings | Beginner

 • Meetings | Advanced

 Create instant meetings with Meet now Turn a conversation into a meeting with a few clicks.
 Add audio, video, and share your screen.
-Start a meeting To start a meeting, do one of the following: Select in a new conversation.
-Select in an existing ...
+Start a meeting There are two ways to start an instant meeting in Microsoft Teams: In Teams , choose a channel and ...

 • Calling| Beginner